az-devv/az-devv/README.md

 # 👋 &nbsp; Hi there

 I'm a beginnner programmer based in the USA.
 I enjoy coding and creating programs to help automate tasks in my everyday life.
-At the moment I only know Python and some Java, but hope to learn more languages in the future.
+At the moment I only know Python, basic HTML + CSS, and Java, but hope to learn more languages in the future.

+Discord: az#7777

 &nbsp;